danwilliams/terracotta/README.md

 ## Setup

-The steps to set up this project are simple and standard.
+The steps to set up a Terracotta project are simple and standard.
 You need a reasonably-recent Rust environment, on a Linux machine.
 There are currently no special requirements beyond what is needed to build a standard Rust project.

+Note that these instructions are for building the application yourself, which will usually be in context of having used [Terracotta as a template for a new project](#getting-started).
+In this case these steps will apply for your project too.
+You can also download the crate using `cargo install terracotta`, which will install the latest version of Terracotta from crates.io, but this currently is not particularly useful beyond letting you poke at the default, running application without having to clone the repository and build it yourself, to see if you like it.
+See the [Getting started](#getting-started) section for more information on creating your project using Terracotta as a template.

 ### Environment